-In 1999 the Society agreed to continue a project begun by Richard Saville in the 1970s to improve access to part of the ADM 106 documents at the Public Record Office (now The National Archives).
+In June 1998 the Society agreed to continue a project begun by Richard Saville in the 1970s to improve access to part of the ADM 106 documents at the Public Record Office (now The National Archives).
 This collection of Navy Board papers includes many runs of correspondence - about a quarter of which are in-letters to the Navy Board, labelled miscellaneous, from dockyard commissioners, officers and workers, naval captains and contractors from around the world.
 The project also covers out-letters in ADM B and ADM BP from the Board to the Admiralty, held at the National Maritime Museum, Greenwich.
 The aim is to improve a very minimal finding aid, which lists bundles of correspondence arranged chronologically, by letters of the alphabet.
 By 1999 TNA had produced an on-line catalogue consisting of a database which could be interrogated, so every letter in the bundles (or in the case of ADM B at Greenwich, bound volumes) could be precised to include subjects and the names of people and ships.
 Researchers may access and interrogate the database electronically for both the documents held at Kew and at Greenwich, in the on-line catalogue the Greenwich documents are to be found as ADM 354 (ADM B) and ADM 359 (ADM BP).